Do you know hot springs nearly on border?

 Many people visited his town in search the efficacy for malaria.

-Even today, hot springs are upwelling from the ruin, which become one of the attracts of the national park.
+Even today, hot springs are gushing in the ruin, which is one of the attracts of the park.

-After you pass by ruins, proceeding along the cliff, you will hear chatter of the Rio Grande.
+Proceeding along the cliff, you hear chatter of the Rio Grande.